McShelby/hugo-theme-relearn/exampleSite/content/authoring/imageeffects.en.md

-description = "How to apply graphical effects to your images" frontmatter = ["imageEffects"] title = "Image Effects" weight = 4
+description = "How to apply graphical effects to your images" frontmatter = ["imageEffects"] title = "Image Effects" weight = 5
 +++

 The theme offers [graphical effects](authoring/markdown#image-effects) for your linked images.

-You can [define additional custom image effects](configuration/customization/imageeffects) in your configuration.
+You can [define additional custom image effects and set defaults](configuration/customization/imageeffects) in your configuration.

 The default image effects shipped with the theme are